 Moody has implemented procedures to verify the accuracy of information on the student's FAFSA.
 Federal guidelines require verification of FAFSA's selected by the Central Processing System.
-Moody will not disburse Pell Grants until the verification process is completed and all discrepancies are resolved.
+Moody will not disburse federal aid and institutional scholarships and grants until the verification process is completed and all discrepancies are resolved.
 Requested documents should be turned in upon our request.
-If the required items not turned in (if we are asking for documents) or resolved (if we are asking you to make a correction) by the close of business Thursday September 1 the financial aid that shows as pending will be removed until verification is complete or the federal deadlines are past.
-If your pending is removed because of failure to meet the September 1 deadline, your balance will be subject to late fees and your account will be put on hold, which will prevent you from enrolling in future semesters.
+If the required items are not turned in (if we are asking for documents) or resolved (if we are asking you to make a correction) by the close of business on September 1, the financial aid that shows as pending will be removed until verification is complete or the federal deadlines are past.
+If your pending aid is removed because of failure to meet the September 1 deadline, your balance will be subject to late fees and your account will be put on hold, which will prevent you from enrolling in future semesters.
 If you fail to turn in the required documents by the federally determined deadlines, then Moody will be unable to process your funds and you will be required to pay any balance remaining on your account.